onep1xel/TheAccessAgency/content/contact-thanks.md

         We'll respond soon.

-        In the meantime, why not check out some of our resouces and articles.
+        In the meantime, why not check out some of our resources and articles.

 - block: resources